 About the Conference

-The 29th Conference of the Scottish Association of Family History Societies will be hosted by the Fife Family History Society on the theme of "Was Your Ancestor a Convict?" at The Rothes Halls, Glenrothes, Fife, on Saturday 21st April 2018.
-The Fair is open to the public from 10:00am.
+The 29th Conference of the Scottish Association of Family History Societies was hosted by the Fife Family History Society on the theme of "Was Your Ancestor a Convict?" at The Rothes Halls, Glenrothes, Fife, on Saturday 21st April 2018.
+The Family History Fair is open to the public from 10:00am.

 The Making of The Fife Kalendar of Convicts

 Over 20 years in the making (first begun in 1994), The Fife Kalendar of Convicts (1790-1880) CD, is an indexing to many of the Courts in Fife, as well as the High Court Records (AD14 precognitions and JC26 Trial Records, which have been indexed up to 1900)… Read more about Andrew Campbell’s talk